SoK: A Stratified Approach to Blockchain Decentralization: Cryptocurrency Economics

-Distributing the tokens to a wide population is predominantly made on secondary markets as \begin{inparaenum}[(a)] \item the rate of token production is typically slow (depending on block production), and \item the new tokens are often distributed to existing users (particularly in PoS systems). \end{inparaenum} Markets take the form of centralized operations (``exchanges'') and, at a lesser extent, face-to-face transactions.
-Therefore, the tokens that are bought and sold through these markets constitute the \emph{resource} of interest, when it comes to measuring the decentralization of secondary markets, while the \emph{relevant parties} are \begin{inparaenum}[i)] \item the assets for which they are bought and sold (``trading pairs''), and \item the exchanges that host these trades. \end{inparaenum}
+\textbf{\emph{Secondary Markets.}} Distributing the tokens to a wide population is predominantly made on secondary markets.
+The rate of token production is typically slow, depending on block production, and the new tokens are often distributed to existing users.
+Therefore, new users are onboarded via centralized exchanges and, to a lesser extent, face-to-face transactions.
+The tokens that are bought and sold through these markets constitute the \emph{resource} of interest, when it comes to measuring the decentralization of secondary markets, while the \emph{relevant parties} are \begin{inparaenum}[i)] \item the assets for which they are bought and sold (``trading pairs''),\footnote{In our context the liquidity of a trading pair is measured across \textit{all} exchanges.}, and \item the exchanges that host these trades. \end{inparaenum}

-Many hazards arise when tokens are available on a limited number of markets.
-First, exchanges typically offer little \emph{privacy} guarantees, exchange operators have full access on their users' data as required by KYC regulations.
+Many hazards arise when tokens are available on limited markets.
+First, exchanges offer little \emph{privacy} guarantees, so their operators have full access of user data, following KYC regulations.
 Second, exchanges are largely \emph{unregulated} by financial authorities and may engage in market manipulation.
 Third, few marketplaces often result in lower liquidity.
 Thus, the threshold for manipulating the token's price by some percentage, via selling or buying tokens, also lowers.
-All such events threaten the system's \emph{stability}, while also, when mining profitability drops due to the token's devaluation, \emph{safety} and \emph{liveness} are indirectly hurt (see above).
+Similarly, if most of the token's liquidity is allocated to a few trading pairs, then it becomes exposed to the problems of the tokens at the other end of the pairs (\eg the collapse of one of these systems might trigger a huge liquidity loss).
+All such events threaten the system's \emph{stability}, while also, when mining profitability drops due to the token's devaluation, \emph{safety} and \emph{liveness} are indirectly hurt.